aimms/how-to/Articles/426/426-mps-functions.rst

    It is not recommended to use this information as a primary source for current projects or documentation.
 Please refer to the latest documentation for up-to-date information.

 .. meta::
-   :keywords: MPS File, Tuning, MIP, Solving Options, Improving Solutions
+   :keywords: MPS File, GMP::Tuning, SolveSingleMPS, TuneMultipleMPS, CPLEX, GUROBI, solver options
-	:description: This example demonstrates the functions in AIMMS to solve and tune MPS files.
+   :description: Demonstrates using GMP::Tuning::SolveSingleMPS and TuneMultipleMPS to solve and tune MIP models stored in MPS files with CPLEX, Gurobi, CBC, or XA.

 Direct download AIMMS Project :download:`MPS Functions.zip <model/MPS Functions.zip>`